 Letter from Cameron Hospital CEO

 To prevent exposure to others, individuals who are experiencing symptoms such as fever, cough and shortness of breath and/or have had contact with someone suspected of having COVID-19 are encouraged to call their healthcare provider or the Steuben County Health Department (260-668-1000 ext.
 1500) PRIOR to arriving at a healthcare facility.
-You can also call our COVID-19 Resource Line at (260)-667-5555, available from 7am – 7pm.
+You can also call our COVID-19 Resource Line at 260-667-5555, available Monday through Friday 8am – 7:30pm and Saturday through Sunday from 9am – 6:30pm.
 A team member will be available to answer questions and connect you with relevant resources.

 The COVID-19 Cameron Response Fund